Louisiana Noire: A Historic Lawsuit in New Iberia

 If you are asking yourself why the Carriers waited 100 years to file a lawsuit to address an injustice that must have been obvious from the beginning, you probably haven’t spent a lot of time in rural Louisiana.
 Over those past 100 years, Jim Crow, lynchings, and a weird prevailing social compact might prevent a black family from suing a white family or an oil company.
 If you are black and you are lucky enough to find a lawyer willing and able to file your lawsuit, you might lose your job, or worse.
 In the mid-50s, the Carrier farmhouse mysteriously caught fire one night while the family slept, shortly after a member of the Carrier family suggested he understood what was happening on his land.
 Even in 2019, the lawsuit has created extraordinary stress and fear for some members of the Carrier family.

 The Carriers’ courageous lawsuit could create a path for other families to assert their property rights in Louisiana.
-It provided me with the inspiration for a novel I plan to publish in the coming months.
+It provided me with the inspiration for a book.
 In the meantime, you can read more about the Carriers’ case and the historic town of New Iberia.
-But you won’t read about it in the Louisiana papers.
+But you probably won’t read about it in the Louisiana papers.

 https://kimmie53.com/2018/02/21/da-berrys-invisible-40/#more-8963